localstack/docs/content/en/getting-started/quickstart.md

 $ git clone git@github.com:localstack/localstack-demo.git
 {{< / command >}}

-The sample app illustrates a typical Web application scenario with asynchronous request processing happening in the background, all running locally inside LocalStack.
+The sample app illustrates a typical web application scenario with asynchronous request processing happening in the background, all running locally inside LocalStack.

 <img src="sample-app-architecture.png" alt="Application architecture for the sample application, with the different components and services involved in processing the requests." title="Application architecture for the sample application, with the different components and services involved in processing the requests." width="600" />